Collection inventory

 Related Material

-A poster was removed from the collection and added to the Poster Collection.
+A poster was removed from the collection and added to the Syracuse University Poster Collection.
+Some clippings were separated from the collection and placed in the Syracuse University Clipping Files.

 Selected Search Terms